Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Method

 \subsection{Inference}

 \paragraph{Representation Extraction.} For linear probing and finetuning, encoder output features are globally average-pooled and fed into task-specific heads (linear probes or fine-tuned classifiers).
-For semantic segmentation and depth estimation, we freeze the vision encoder and evaluate features and follow the linear-probe protocol of (\cite{simeoni2025dinov3}).
+For semantic segmentation and depth estimation, we freeze the vision encoder and evaluate features and follow the linear-probe protocol of \cite{simeoni2025dinov3}.

-\paragraph{Image Generation.} For image generation, DREAM follows MAR’s next set-of-tokens prediction strategy (\cite{li2024autoregressive}): starting from a fully masked sequence, the masking ratio is annealed from 1.0 to 0 using a cosine schedule (\cite{chang2022maskgit, li2023mage}) over 64 steps by default.
-Decoding uses temperature sampling and fully randomized token orders at every step, as in MAR.
+\paragraph{Image Generation.} For image generation, DREAM follows MAR’s next set-of-tokens prediction strategy~\cite{li2024autoregressive}: starting from a fully masked sequence, the masking ratio is annealed from 1.0 to 0 using a cosine schedule~\cite{chang2022maskgit, li2023mage} over 64 steps by default.
+Decoding uses temperature sampling and fully randomized token orders at every step.